Did you know that dairy can make symptoms of hormone imbalance worse, just like sugar and bad carbs can?

-Most women with PCOS know that avoiding bad carbs, sugars and processed foods are crucial to maintaining a healthy diet while dealing with PCOS.
+Most women know that avoiding bad carbs, sugars and processed foods are crucial to maintaining a healthy diet while dealing with hormone balance.

 But most of us don’t know about dairy.
 And you might be surprised!

 The issues with dairy do not come from the lactose or the fat, but instead come from the excess amount of hormones and Insulin Growth Factor-1 (IGF-1).
 IGF-1 is a hormone stimulant that mimics the role of Insulin.

 Women who suffer from hormone imbalance tend to have ovaries that are overly sensitive to IGF-1, which means even the smallest amounts of IGF-1 can cause our ovaries to go into overdrive.
 Aside from the increased levels of IGF-1, dairy is also loaded with excess amounts of testosterone, estradiol, progesterone, corticosterone, oxytocin and prolactin.
 Women with hormone imbalance already suffer from an extreme case of hormone sensitivity so adding any extra hormones is never a good idea.

 So if no dairy, how do I get calcium?

 Calcium needs to be in balance with other minerals, especially magnesium.
 In fact, most of us are deficient in magnesium, more so than calcium.
 And, there are many other ways to get your daily calcium.

 - Red Kidney Beans